-Dr. Errol L. Fields is an Assistant Professor of Pediatrics in the Division of Adolescent/Young Adult Medicine at the Johns Hopkins University School of Medicine.
+Dr. Errol L. Fields is an Associate Professor of Pediatrics in the Division of Adolescent/Young Adult Medicine at the Johns Hopkins University School of Medicine.
 He holds a joint appointment in the Bloomberg School of Public Health’s Department of Health, Behavior and Society.

 A physician-researcher, Dr. Fields is a pediatrician and adolescent medicine subspecialist.
 He provides primary care and subspecialty consultative care to adolescents and young adults including gender-affirming care, inclusive sexual and reproductive health care, and treatment and prevention of HIV and other sexually transmitted infections